n123git/YWSaveEditor/docs/general.md

 ## Unconfirmed
-- After a h2 there is always 32 bits (`0x20`) to skip past.
+- After a h2 there is always 32 bytes (`0x20`) to skip past.
 This is correct for Key Items and Yo-kai.